warc0s/warc0s/README.md

 # Hi, I'm Marcos 👋

 I'm currently pursuing a **Master's in Artificial Intelligence and Big Data** at **CPIFP Alan Turing**.
-Passionate about leveraging machine learning and data analysis to build intelligent solutions that drive meaningful impact.
+Passionate about leveraging machine learning to build intelligent solutions that drive meaningful impact.
 I'm eager to contribute to innovative projects and continuously expand my expertise in the field.

 ## 🔧 Skills